Know Better, Do Better

 First off I have to say this, because there will inevitably be someone who will read this and think we're a bunch of no-good grinches who don't care about the happiness of poverty-stricken children at Christmastime:

 We think it's wonderful that so many Americans jump at the chance to give and show love in tangible ways to kids around the world.
 We love your hearts.
 We love your generosity.
 We love your selflessness and your desire to teach your own kids that giving to others should be a priority.
 So, if you do pack and send shoeboxes, please don't view this post as an attack on your character, because it most certainly is not.
 We simply want to share facts with you.
-Also, this is in no way an attack on Samaritan's Purse.
+Also, this is in no way an attempt to tear down the ministries of Samaritan's Purse.

 Now, on to the point of this post: